epiforecasts/covidregionaldata/README.md

   + None currently available

-We are working to include more countries.
+We are working to improve and expand the package: please see the [Issues](https://github.com/epiforecasts/NCoVUtils/issues) and feel free to comment.
+We are keen to standardise geocoding (issues [#81](https://github.com/epiforecasts/NCoVUtils/issues/81) and [#84](https://github.com/epiforecasts/NCoVUtils/issues/84)) and include data on priority countries ([#72](https://github.com/epiforecasts/NCoVUtils/issues/72)).
+As our capacity is limited, we would very much appreciate any help on these and welcome new pull requests.

 ## Development